sirotin/at-a-glance-of-a-key/redis-distributed-messages/README.md

 **Run the Consumer**
 For the simple consumer, just run the "simple-consumer.py" script within myenv.
-For the streams consumer, run both "streams-consumer.py" script within myenv.
+For the streams consumer, run the "streams-consumer.py" script within myenv.

 **Generating Load**
 Run the producer.py script or call the API endpoint: